 If your little one has woken up with an extra spring in their step, and you are not sure that this is the right day for museums and galleries, you may want to head to this 6,000 m² indoor playground instead.

-With a play area for toddlers, large climbing structures, trampolines, bouncy castles and huge slides for bigger kids, this is a great place to burn some energy on a cold or wet day.
+With a play area for toddlers, large climbing structures, trampolines, bouncy castles and huge slides for bigger primary-aged kids, this is a great place to burn some energy on a cold or wet day.
 The price varies, depending on your age and how long you choose to stay.
 All-day entry offers the best value.
 To save yourself a few korunas, remember to bring your own socks.

 The café offers meals of varying quality, but the pizzas and rice dishes are reasonable.
 If you do decide you want a change of scene for lunch, there is also an IKEA next door with a small play area and canteen restaurant.
 With an all-day entry wristband, it is possible to leave the playroom and return later.